Outback Gourmet: Camp oven pizza

 Camp oven Pizza, you ask?
 Yes!
 It is totally possible to make a pizza in a camp oven, and as I have as yet to meet anyone who doesn’t like the humble meal it is a winner with everyone.

-From the Rug Rats to the Grandfolk, from vegetarians to dedicated carnivores, from pineapple people to anchovy tragics – this meal is one for all.
-There are a couple of ways Camp oven Pizza can be constructed and it is entirely up to you which method you pursue.
+From the Rug Rats to the Grandfolk, from vegetarians to dedicated carnivores, from pineapple people to anchovy tragics – this camp oven pizza recipe is one for all.
+There are a couple of ways camp oven pizza can be constructed and it is entirely up to you which method you pursue.

 The first is probably a little easier and quicker as you use pre-made flat breads or pre-made bases.
 These can readily be purchased from the supermarket or you might like to have a go at making your own at home (from bread mix) before you leave.
 As flat breads are dead easy to make when you are on the road and don’t need to be cooked in an oven (just a large frypan), they can be made anywhere.
 The second way requires you to make bases from scratch from bread mix.
 It takes a little more time but the results are delicious.